baimengwei/Traffic-Flow-Test-Platform/README.md

-## Traffic Flow Test Platform
+## Traffic Flow Test Framework

-Traffic flow test platform, especially for reinforcement learning, named TFTP.
+Traffic flow test Framework, especially for reinforcement learning, named TFTF.

 A traffic signal control framework that can combine a variety of reinforcement learning algorithms, traditional algorithms and discrete reinforcement learning algorithms.
 It has two environments: cityflow and sumo.
 Several algorithms have been implemented.